joker4653/TeamsClone/assumptions.md

     sent are left in the same state as they were in prior to removal.
 This seems like the most complete way to leave it; also not overly important as a removed user cannot have a valid token so their user_stats cannot be retreived anyway.

+* users/stats/v1
+    - for num_users_who_have_joined_at_least_one_channel_or_dm, assumed that a user who has joined only one channel and then leaves that channel would not be included in the count i.e. this variable refers to users who are currently in at least one channel or dm.